A New Way To Prepare Meals

-For 3 weeks we ordered a delivery from a different company.
+For 3 weeks we ordered a delivery from a different meal kit company in Canada.
 Hello Fresh, Good Food, and Chef’s Plate.
 We chose at least one vegetarian meal each week, and use the same “plan” for each one – 3 meals that would serve two people.
 We wanted to compare price, food quality, taste, and of course, nutrition!
 (Check out my detailed nutrient analysis of the meals we tried below!)

 We also gave each company a score out of 5 for 6 categories:

 - Ease of ordering/getting the delivery: How easy was it to place the order/choose the meals, and did the delivery arrive on-time, and in good condition?

 - The Recipes: Were they easy to follow, and able to be prepared in the promised time?

 - Taste: Was the food any good?

 - Quantity: Were the portions reasonable for the two of us?

 - Nutrition: Are the meals “healthy?”
 Are they something I’d recommend to a client who was wanting to eat a more nutritious diet?